The Course of the Tournament

 Observer-Team does not take part actively in the course of the Observer role is to allow groups of four teams to be executed, if the total number of teams is not divisible by three.

-After a short break the Stage.
-The teams exchange their roles until each team has been the Observer) exactly once.
+After a short break another Stage with the same structure but exchanged roles of Teams begins.
+The teams exchange their roles until each team has been the Reporter exactly once.

 There are some additional details worth mentioning: